The Authority is a statutory regulator of the private health insurance market. The Authority was established in 2001 under the Health Insurance Acts.

 - To monitor the health insurance market and to advise the Minister (either at his or her request or on its own initiative) on matters relating to health insurance;

 - To monitor the operation of the Health Insurance Acts and, where appropriate, to issue enforcement notices to enforce compliance with the Acts;

-- To carry out certain functions in relation to health insurance stamp duty and age related tax credits and in relation to any risk equalisation scheme that may be introduced;
+- To carry out certain functions in relation to health insurance stamp duty and risk equalisation credits and in relation to the risk equalisation scheme;

 - To take such action as it considers appropriate to increase the awareness of members of the public of their rights as consumers of health insurance and of health insurance services available to them; and